|

 so that you may be knowledgeable and competent in determining

 a shipments' acceptability for transport.
-We recommend to clients
+We recommend to

-- Question: Do I need to have a copy of
+- Question: Do I need to have a copy

-the IATA Dangerous Goods Regulations
+of the IATA Dangerous Goods

-to use with the CD?
+Regulations to use with the CD?

-Answer: Absolutely, you must
+Answer: Absolutely,

-should also have a highlighter so that you can highlight important
+the program, you should also have a highlighter so that

-sections as you go through the regulations.
+you can highlight important sections as you go through the

-- Question: Is this training better than
+- Question: Is this training better

-attending a classroom seminar?
+than attending a classroom seminar?

 Answer: